-IPWEA Yardstick 2017
+12 IPWEA Yardstick 2017

-The preferred scenarios are Scenarios Three & Four which require an average annual budget increase over the next ten years.
+The preferred scenario is Scenario Four which requires an average annual budget increase over the next ten years.
 This level of service is designed to meet a reasonable balance between affordability and meeting current and future playspace needs for residents and visitors to the Shire.

 The destination playground in Scenario Four will provide a significant level of service increase for residents of the Shire in addition to providing a significant attraction to visitors.
-Determination to pursue the development of a destination playground can be deferred until a subsequent review and update of the strategy in 5-10 years, and in the meantime, potential location and external funding opportunities can continue to be explored.
+While a location has not yet been determined, potential location and external funding opportunities will continue to be explored.